binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/argocd-external-cluster.md

 ```

 Dictionary:

 - remoteRoleARN: the role created in `apps-devstg` (target) account
-   - remoteClusterName: the target cluster name
+- remoteClusterName: the target cluster name (e.g. "staging")
 - remoteServer: the target cluster API URL
-   - remoteName: the target cluster reference name to be shown in ArgoCD UI
+- remoteName: the target server name (the ARN)
-   - remoteClusterCertificate: the target cluster CA Certificate
+- remoteClusterCertificate: the target cluster CA Certificate on Base64

 And this in the second file: